Helping You To Live Life!

 What is the Best Exercise for Lower Back Pain?

-Should I do yoga?
-What about swimming?
-I have heard Pilates is the best exercise for lower back pain.
+Today I will tell you what I consider the best exercise for lower back pain.

 What is the best exercise for lower back pain?

-Before I tell you what I consider what the best let’s discuss the pros and cons of the different choices.
+Before I tell you what I consider the best, let’s discuss the pros and cons of the different choices.

 Yoga